NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

 ♦ Added support for the new distributition system for v2.35 and newer releases.
 It's important to download this version if you want to properly update to newer versions afterwards.
 ♦ Numerical fields will now only react to the scroll if they have focus.
+♦ The window selection mode could crash because of a wrongly sized window.

 ### Known Bugs: